geethasathyamurthy/terraform-provider-ibm/website/docs/d/iam_access_group.html.markdown

 # ibm\_iam_access_group

 Import the details of an existing [IAM Access Group](https://cloud.ibm.com/iam/groups) as a read-only data source.
-The fields of the data source can then be referenced by other resources within the same configuration using interpolation syntax.
+The fields of the data source can then be referenced by other resources within the same configuration using interpolation.

 ## Example Usage